GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 ## 🎯 Course Outcomes and How I Met Them

 **1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.**

-Although I worked independently on my Capstone, I followed professional collaboration standards by organizing my code into clear, modular folders and documenting my enhancements in a way that allows others to easily understand, review, and build upon the work.
-My project could be shared with technical and non-technical audiences alike, supporting team decision-making and future development.
+_Met through modular code structure, clear documentation, and organized folders to support team understanding._

+In my Capstone, I structured the project into separate model, controller, and view files to clearly organize each function.
+I used descriptive naming conventions and inline comments so any collaborator could pick up where I left off.
+My README and enhancement documentation explain setup and usage in plain terms, enabling communication across technical skill levels.

 ---

 **2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.**

-I created a complete project narrative, a structured enhancement walkthrough, and a recorded code review video.
-My README files, `.md` pages, and inline comments are written clearly for both developers and stakeholders.
-I also used visual charts, screenshots, and well-labeled filters to ensure the user interface communicates data effectively.
+_Met through README files, `.md` pages, inline comments, and a narrated video code walkthrough._

+My enhancement documentation includes markdown files for each improvement category, a narrated code review video, and multiple screenshots.
+I ensured consistent formatting, visual hierarchy, and clarity.
+I avoided overly technical jargon in key summaries to ensure accessibility, while still providing in-depth explanations for technical reviewers.

 ---

 **3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.**

-I improved filtering logic by implementing condition-based control flows, modularizing the logic, and using vectorized operations in pandas.
-These choices improved performance and usability while balancing complexity and maintainability.
-I also evaluated which data structures (e.g., dictionaries, dataframes) worked best for efficiency.
+_Met through refactored filtering logic, modular callback design, and efficient pandas usage._

+I optimized filtering logic for breed and color selections using vectorized operations like `.isin()` and `.between()` in pandas.
+I removed repetitive logic by centralizing callbacks and added conditional branches to handle edge cases.
+These choices improved efficiency without sacrificing readability or flexibility.

 ---

 **4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.**

-I used VS Code, MongoDB Compass, Dash, and `.env` environment variable handling to align with modern industry workflows.
-I refactored my application using the MVC pattern and applied best practices for dependency management, error handling, and secure data access.
-These skills are directly transferable to real-world software development.
+_Met through use of VS Code, MongoDB Compass, Dash, and `.env` for secure, modern development._

+I used modern tools such as VS Code, GitHub, and MongoDB Compass to design a working animal shelter dashboard.
+I employed `python-dotenv` to load credentials securely, and used Dash for building a responsive data-driven web interface.
+I also implemented logging and exception handling to create a maintainable and production-ready application.

 ---

 **5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.**
+_Met through `.env` integration, removal of hardcoded credentials, and safe DB connection handling._

-I removed hardcoded credentials and implemented secure environment variables using `python-dotenv`.
-I also added database error handling and ensured connections are properly opened and closed to prevent resource leaks.
-These actions reflect a secure, defensive coding mindset and help protect sensitive data within the application.
+I implemented secure MongoDB connection handling using environment variables to avoid credential exposure in code.
+I ensured the connection was closed properly and wrapped logic in exception handling blocks to prevent unhandled errors.
+This approach supports long-term application integrity and helps protect sensitive animal shelter data.

 ---

 ## 🔄 Personal Growth

-Working independently on my Capstone project taught me how to plan, build, and maintain a complete application on my own.
-I developed stronger skills in problem-solving, debugging, and managing my time and priorities.This experience helped me build confidence in my ability to work in a professional development environment.
-I now feel well-prepared to continue learning and contributing in either a career or graduate program.
+Throughout the CS program and this Capstone, I learned how to take a project from concept to deployment using real development workflows.
+I strengthened my problem-solving and debugging skills, and I developed a professional approach to security, version control, and application structure.
+I feel more confident tackling development tasks with industry tools and techniques and am ready to contribute to backend and data-driven software teams.

 ---